Frequently Asked Questions

 Sending SMS to Landlines

 Sending SMS to landline numbers is not supported in Kosovo.
-Attempts to send SMS to landline numbers will result in a failed delivery and an error response (400 error code 21614 for Twilio API), with no charges applied to the sender's account.
+Attempts to send SMS to landline numbers will result in failed delivery and an error response (400 error code 21614 for Twilio API), with no charges applied to your account.

 Explicit Consent Requirements: